mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         1. ``prev_float16(self) -> drjit.llvm.ad.Float16``

-        Generate the previous uniformly distributed half precision floating point number on the interval :math:`[0, 1)` by stepping the PCG32 state backwards.
+        Generate the previous uniformly distributed half precision floating point number on the half-open interval :math:`[0, 1)` by stepping the PCG32 state backwards.

         Two overloads of this function exist: the masked variant does not regress the PRNG state of entries ``i`` where ``mask[i] == False``.